Skip to content

 Verifying Policies with Command Prompt

-You can verify if policies are active using the Group Policy Management Console (GPMC) logic via the command line.
+You can check if policies are active using a command-line tool that works similarly to the Group Policy Management Console (GPMC).
 Open Command Prompt as an administrator and run gpresult /h C:\report.html.
 This generates a report showing all applied settings.
 Admin privileges are required for this command.

 Summary